 Children (ages 3-12) in a variety of settings sometimes struggle with issues, crises, or transitions.
 As helpers, we need to find ways to engage and support them and their natural support systems beyond simply talking.
 In this webinar, we explore the importance of attachment relationships, relevant emotional and cognitive development, and growing healthy brains for children.
 These form the backdrop working with strategies that emphasize the importance of sensory based activities, imagination and the role of play in helping children.

-This webinar is a companion to the webinar entitled: Helping Children – Practical Tools and Strategies (Part 2)
+Click to order: Helping Children – Practical Tools and Strategies.

 Not from the USA?
 Use our currency converting tool to help calculate exchange rates from your country.Currency Converter

 Learning ObjectivesUpon completion of this webinar participants should be able to

 - Describe and identify the importance of attachment relationships in helping children.

 - Summarize the stages of cognitive and emotional growth for children in the context of helping.